ccani007/dissertationData/README.md

 - An ASCII file required for data conversion during the SPSS-to-.rda transformation.

 - The raw SPSS data sets downloaded from the CDC, before conversion to .rda format

+-   "raw2019.rda": The raw data set for the year 2019, transformed and saved as an .rda file for easy integration and analysis in R.

+-   "raw2021.rda": The raw data set for the year 2021, similarly stored as an .rda file.

  "scripts" Folder: